rightscale/policies/tags/tag_checker_policy/README.md

 Uses RightScale Cloud Language (RCL) to check all instances in an account for a given tag key and reports back which servers or instances are missing the tag.

+**Using Advanced Tags**

+You can create a custom tag policy by using a JSON object that contains the tags, keys and validation.
+There are three options; string, regex and array.
+You may include JSON in the field *Tags' Namespace:Keys Advanced List.* field or provide a public url that contains your URL.

+Example JSON:
+{
+	"rs_agent:type": {
+		"validation-type": "array",
+		"validation": ["right_link_lite", "bar"]
+	},
+	"rs_login:state": {
+		"validation-type": "string",
+		"validation": "user"
+	},
+	"rs_id: user": {
+		"validation-type": "regex",
+		"validation": "^sp"
+	}
+}

 **Scheduling when the policy runs**

 To control the frequency that the policy CAT runs, you should [create a schedule and associate it with the CAT](http://docs.rightscale.com/ss/guides/ss_creating_schedules.html) in RightScale Self-Service.